Agilefreaks/Aquarium/README.markdown

 (or fork it)

 WARNING: The older RubyForge SVN repository (`svn://rubyforge.org/var/svn/aquarium/trunk`) is now obsolete!!

+As of version 0.5.0, the following Ruby versions are supported:

+* Ruby 1.8.7: tested on patch version p358.
+* Ruby 1.9.3: tested on patch version p125
+* JRuby 1.6.7: tested on patch version p357

+Newer patch releases should also be fine...

 Use the following commands to build everything: